AmolPrakash/CodesOfPython/README.md

 # CodesOfPython
-These are codes I did to practice learning how to code
+These are codes I did to practice learning how to code in python